Kitware/CMake/Help/cpack_gen/rpm.rst

-   By using user provided spec file, rpm macro extensions such as for generating debuginfo packages or by simply using multiple components more than one rpm file may be generated, either from a single spec file or from multiple spec files (each component execution produces it's own spec file).
+   By using user provided spec file, rpm macro extensions such as for generating debuginfo packages or by simply using multiple components more than one rpm file may be generated, either from a single spec file or from multiple spec files (each component execution produces its own spec file).
    In such cases duplicate file names may occur as a result of this variable setting or spec file content structure.
 Duplicate files get overwritten and it is up to the packager to set the variables in a manner that will